Roanoke in the Yucatan, Mexico

 The Yucatan program offers a unique opportunity for study abroad and community engagement in three sites with residential and teaching facilities across the region: Merida, Kaxil Kiuic, and Oxkutzcab.

-Each spring semester, a group of Roanoke students travels with a Roanoke faculty member to the Yucatan.
+For this semester, a group of Roanoke students travels with a Roanoke faculty member to the Yucatan.
 Students engage in coursework, cultural excursions, language immersion, and community engagement.

 - Students will receive 4.0 units of credit during this semester this program is open to all majors.